rloutlaw/JavaSDKDocs/outlawSDKDocs/concepts.md

 The management API follows convention for returned object collections depending on the properties of the returned objects:

-- Lists: Lists are returned for unordered data for ease of iteration.
+- Lists: Unordered data that is easy to iterate over.
-- Maps: Maps are returned for objects that have unique keys, but not necessarily values.
+- Maps: Maps are key/value pairs with unique keys, but not necessarily unique values.
 An example of a Map would be app settings for a App Service webapp.
 - Sets: Sets have unique keys and values.
 A good example of a Set would be networks attached to a virtual machine, which would have both a unique identifier and a unique network configuration.

 The returned collection types let you make assumptions about the returned objects when working with the collections in your code.

 ## Logs and trace

-Logging in the management API is supported in the REST calls that the management APIs invoke.
-Configure the verbosenessof the logging when you build the entry point `Azure` object using `withLogLevel()`.
-The following trace levels are supported:
+Configure the amount of logging from the management API when you build the entry point `Azure` object using `withLogLevel()`.
+The following trace levels exist:

 | Trace level | Logging enabled
 | ------------ | ---------------